Blog

 Fitness content creators

-Some micro-gym owners focus only on attracting personal trainers who then bring their own clients.
+• Some micro-gym owners focus only on attracting personal trainers who then bring their own clients.
 These spaces are not typically open to the public for drop-ins.

-Other spaces may choose to employ personal trainers and market to gym goers, much like other boutique fitness studios.
+• Other spaces may choose to employ personal trainers and market to gym goers, much like other boutique fitness studios.

-And other spaces may choose to market to personal trainers, gym goers, content creators, and whoever else needs an on-demand private space to work out.
+• And other spaces may choose to market to personal trainers, gym goers, content creators, and whoever else needs an on-demand private space to work out.

-Benefits of micro-gyms
+The benefits of micro-gyms

 • Cost-efficient: while private gyms are typically more expensive than big-box gyms for gym-goers, they are a far more affordable option for those looking to start their own personal training business.
-They also do not typically take a cut of revenue from personal trainers, as they are paying to use the space.
+They also do not typically take a cut of revenue from personal trainers, as the trainers are paying to use the space.

 • Flexible memberships and access: micro-gyms typically work on a month-to-month or no-commitment schedule and can be used if and when needed.
 This is different from other gym memberships which can lock you in for one to two years.